naiyerasif/angular-material-starter/README.md

 # Angular Material Starter

-A simple starter project for Angular Material 6
+A simple starter project for Angular Material 7

 #### Features
-- Angular Material 6
+- Angular Material 7
 - Polyfills for IE
 - Native Font Stack (instead of Roboto)
 - Material Design Icons
 - SASS for theme customization
 - Support for Light and Dark themes
 - Dependency Module to load Material Components
+- Hot Module Replacement for development

 ## Development

 #### Development Server

-`yarn start` launches a dev server.
+`npm start` launches a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
+You can also use `npm run start:hmr` to take advantage of Hot Module Replacement.

 #### Build

-`yarn build` spawns a production build of the project.
+`npm run build` spawns a production build of the project.
 The build artifacts will be stored in the `dist/angular-material-starter` directory.

 ## Further help